This the multi-page printable view of this section. Click here to print.

 Set up and configure Pryme Intercompany

-Configuration differences
+Configuration Differences

-Pryme Intercompany Master Data App:
+Pryme Intercompany Master Data App

-• No pre-configured templates.
+• Does not include pre-configured templates.

-Pryme Intercompany Project App:
+Pryme Intercompany Project App

 1 - Before you start

-Party code
+Party Code

-Data conflicts
+Data Conflicts

 Key Areas to Check: